-The latest CentOS 8 release is here!
+The latest is here!
 In this blog, we recap key CentOS 8 features and what the CentOS 8 update means for you.

 The new CentOS 8 release is here.
 And it brought several changes many people have questions about.

 Since Red Hat Enterprise Linux (RHEL) is the upstream for CentOS, CentOS follows the same lifecycle that RHEL dictates.
 This means that CentOS 6 will reach end of life (EOL) at the end of Nov 2020 and CentOS 7 will reach EOL at the end of June 2024.
-The RHEL ten-year life cycle makes CentOS 8, which released in 2019, the current release until 2029.
+The previous RHEL ten-year life cycle meant CentOS 8, which released in 2019, should have been supported until 2029.

 Considering CentOS?
 Get Enterprise Linux at a Fair PriceDiscover the business case for moving from RHEL to CentOS.
 Get our recent white paper, Enterprise Linux at a Fair Price.Get the White Paper